scaleoutsean/sfc/README.md

 ## Quick start

 - Create a read- and reporting-only admin account on SolidFire (see in [Security](#security) if you don't know how).
 If using existing InfluxDB, ask for access to a new `sfc` database.
-By default InfluxDB v1 allows creation of new databases and SFC automatically creates it if it does not exist, so you don't have to do anything in InfluxDB if you deploy your own using default container settings for InfluxDB OSS v1 - just make sure it's running and reachable by SFC
+By default InfluxDB v1 allows creation of new databases and SFC automatically creates it if it does not exist, so you don't have to do anything in InfluxDB if you deploy your own using default container settings for InfluxDB OSS v1 - just make sure it's running and reachable by SFC.
+If InflxuDB is set to not allow database creation, then SFC will err as database won't be created and sending metrics to a non-existing database [doesn't work](https://docs.influxdata.com/influxdb/v1/guides/write_data/#writing-a-point-to-a-database-that-doesnt-exist)
 - SFC:
-  - Non-containerized: install SFC's dependencies with Python pip (see requirements.txt), make sure TLS certificate on SolidFire is accepted (use curl or something) and run `sfc.py -h`.
+  - Non-containerized (easier): install SFC's dependencies with Python pip (see requirements.txt), make sure TLS certificate on SolidFire is accepted (use curl or something to check) and run `sfc.py -h`.
-  - Containerized: set variables (MVIP, USERNAME, etc.) in YAML or env var or file and deploy. **If your SolidFire does not have a valid TLS certificate**, you will need to copy it into the container to be visible to Python.
+  - Containerized (harder): set variables (MVIP, USERNAME, etc.) in YAML or env var or file and deploy. **If your SolidFire does not have a valid TLS certificate**, you will need to copy it into the container to be visible to Python.
 Refer to generic Python-in-Docker instructions.
 - See [dashboards.md](./docs/dashboards.md) about visualization and metrics.